 — Colleen Steelquist

-The physician-scientists at Seattle Children’s Ben Towne Center for Childhood Cancer Research are working hard to improve treatments and outcomes for children with cancer and blood disorders, offering patients the very latest treatments through clinical trials.
+The physician-scientists at Seattle Children’s Ben Towne Center for Childhood Cancer and Blood Disorders Research are working hard to improve treatments and outcomes for children with cancer and blood disorders, offering patients the very latest treatments through clinical trials.
 In the lab, researchers are making advances that are leading to new ways of diagnosing and treating these illnesses.
 Learn more.